ha5dzs/volciclab-utilities/server_setup.md

 $
 ```

 Once you are done with this, you can check access with `smbclient`.
-Note that this won't work when connecting via `localhost` (using the loopback network interface locally) for the address, because, in `/etc/samba/smb.conf`, explicitly the 10 Gbit/s network adapter was specified.
+Note that this shouldn't work when connecting via `localhost` (using the loopback network interface locally) for the address, because, in `/etc/samba/smb.conf`, explicitly the 10 Gbit/s network adapter was specified.
 This is intentional, so nobody will be able to connect to it from the NYUAD network using the other network interface.

 ```bash
 $ smbclient -L localhost -U volciclab